dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Lecture 7 - Motion Planning (Fundamental).md

 ## What is motion planning
-- A way to A to B without collosion
+- way to A to B without collision
+-